joseph-flinn/site/frontend/posts/startup-2025-kickoff.md

 sabbaticals--measured in months and not weeks--in the eight years of my career.
 Something needs to change.

-Having worked for three companies, I now have enough datapoints to see a developing trend.
-I throw my whole self into my work; finding my identity in my role and taking on the lifestyle that comes with it.
+Having worked for three companies, I now have enough data points to see a developing trend.
+I throw my whole self into my work, finding my identity in my role and taking on the lifestyle that comes with it.
 When I am not at work, I spend at least half of my free time reading, writing, and learning about how to improve in my role and in my career.
 I spent a total of 80+ hours a week either at work or actively thinking about work while "off the clock".
 This approach has served me well in terms of career growth and promotion, but at the cost of diversity and balance of experiences in life.

 In any job, there is always a risk of finding a misalignment between where I want to be and the direction that the organization is going.
 With the massive amounts of energy invested in career growth, finding this misalignment ends in pretty extreme burnout, requiring months away from the industry to dig my way out.

 So, how can I meet all of these constraints?
 Well, for the next year or so, I am going to be designing and building my daily life around West Coast Swing.
 This meets constraints 1 through 3.
 To